Shane Dillon (Cturtle): Helping International Students Find Jobs

 About Cturtle & Shane Dillon

 Originally from Brisbane, Australia, Shane founded Cturtle, an edtech data company and employment network for international graduates in 2016.
-It is a talent community for companies looking to connect with local candidates who are bi-lingual, cross cultural and educated at top universities in Australia, UK, USA, Canada, Europe and New Zealand.
+It is a talent community for companies looking to connect with local candidates who are bi-lingual, cross-cultural and educated at top universities in Australia, UK, USA, Canada, Europe and New Zealand.

-“Sea Turtle” is an affectionate name given to international graduates who return to home countries after studying abroad in Australia, UK, USA, Canada & New Zealand.
+“Sea Turtle” is an affectionate name given to international graduates who return to their home countries after studying abroad in Australia, UK, USA, Canada & New Zealand.
 It’s a term commonly used in China (海归) for students that returned to the mainland after studying abroad.
-In the past, these students were highly sought after in the job market due to their international experiences, but now face increased competition from their highly educated peers at home.
+In the past, these students were highly sought after in the job market due to their international experiences but now face increased competition from their highly educated peers at home.

 With a network of over 1.3 million international alumni who have returned to ASEAN, Greater China and South Asia, Cturtle works with innovative universities to connect their international graduates with over 12,000 hiring managers across Asia.